 Part 2: Celebrating Every Beat

 As noted in our previous blog, February is American Heart Health Month, a 28-day celebration of heart health.
-To help seniors understand and avoid the risk factors for cardiac disease, Lifetime Wellness – a leading provider of wellness services to senior living facilities – is supporting its partner communities in conducting a February wellness campaign.
+To help seniors understand and avoid the risk factors for cardiac disease, Lifetime Wellness is supporting its partner communities in conducting a February wellness campaign focused around heart health in seniors.
 The theme is “Celebrate Every Beat…Live a Heart-Healthy Life.”

 “Our goal is to help our partners deliver an effective educational program,” says Susan McKinney, vice president of operations at Lifetime Wellness.
 “Our program extends in-house resources and creates an engaging, person-centered experience for residents and staff alike.”